Podlite - a lightweight markup language

 The :mime-type attribute is particularly useful when including files with extensions that do not match their actual MIME type.

-It's crucial to think about security concerns, as adding content from external sources could potentially create vulnerabilities such as injecting harmful code or malicious material.
-Tools responsible for displaying and handling the content should be able to provide a warning in such situations.
+Security considerations are crucial, as adding content from external sources could potentially create vulnerabilities such as injecting harmful code or malicious material.
+Tools responsible for displaying and handling the content should provide warnings in such situations.

 Inserting pictures